 "What?
 I always take my phone with me to shower."

-“Oh, sorry, I completely forgot we had that today."
+"Sorry, I completely forgot we had that today."

 "I think I'm going to join a book club."

-You should always be encouraging of your partner getting out there and picking up new hobbies—but if you start to notice that your spouse doesn’t talk about their new hobby and doesn’t want you anywhere near it, it could be a sign that they're using it as an excuse to meet someone new or even meet up with someone they're getting to know behind your back.
+You should always encourage your partner to pick up new hobbies, but if you start to notice they don't talk about their activity and don't want you anywhere near it, it could be a sign that they're using it as an excuse to meet up with someone they're getting to know behind your back.